romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 As the component alerted, it does not know how to authenticate the session.
 We have to extend the `devise` authenticator `ember-simple-auth` gives us.

-> **Authenticators** authenticate the session.
-They implement concrete mechanisms for verifying a user's identity so that an application can support multiple ways of authentication such as username and password, Facebook or github by leveraging multiple authenticators.
+> **Authenticators** implement the concrete steps necessary to authenticate the session.
+An application can leverage several authenticators for different kinds of authentication mechanisms (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session is only ever authenticated with one authenticator at a time.

 Create a file named `devise.js` on `app/authenticators/` and add the following code: